top of page

 Just over here weeping with the Fates for Orpheus

-- Lauren Winder
+Lauren Winder

-- 4 min read
+• 4 min read

 When was the last time a piece of art truly moved you?

 Finally, he stood before Hades and Persephone, rulers of the Underworld, and pleaded for Eurydice's return.
-Moved by his grief and his soul-wrending music, they agreed, but with one crucial condition: he must not look back at her until they had both fully emerged into the light of the upper world.
+Moved by his grief and soul-wrenching music, they agreed, but with one crucial condition: he must not look back at her until they had both fully emerged into the light of the upper world.

 As they neared the exit, doubt or an overwhelming desire to confirm her presence, or perhaps simply the sheer impatience of love, caused Orpheus to glance back.
 Just as he did, Eurydice, still a shade, was pulled back into the darkness forever, fading from his sight a second, agonizing, final time.
 Forever.